neilbrown/edlib/README.md

 A “point” is a special grouped-mark which is included in all of the other lists of grouped marks.
 This is achieved by using the external reference to hold an auxiliary data structure which is linked in to all of the lists.
-Every pane which views a document owns a point.
+Every document-display pane owns a point.
 This point is usually where changes to the document happen.
 When the notification mechanism mentioned earlier tells other panes of a chance to the document, the point where the change happened is also reported.
 From this point it is easy to find and update nearby marks of any mark-group.

 An example use is to have a group of marks which are used to track line numbers.  “line-count” marks are placed every 500 lines (or so) with an attribute recording exactly how many lines between this and the next “line-count” mark.
-When a change happens, the recorded line count is cleared.
+When a change happens, the recorded line count on the preceding mark is cleared.
 When a line count or line number is needed, the list of “line-count” marks is walked from the start.
 If any has its count cleared, the lines in that section are counted and the record is updated.
 Otherwise all that is required is simply adding up a few numbers.

 Marks could be used by a parser to identify key locations which would allow a renderer to find the important content quickly if it was only rendering a partial view - such as the headings in outline mode.

 Displays
 --------

-A “display” is just a pane which can create an image somehow, and responds to commands like “draw:clear” and “draw:text”.
-Displays are typically just below the root of the 'pane' tree, but this is not a requirement.
+A “display” is just a pane which can create an image somehow, and responds to commands like “pane-clear”, “text-display”, and “image-display”.
+Displays are typically just below the root of the “pane” tree, but this is not a requirement.

-A display is also expected to call "Keystroke" and "Mouse-event" commands in response to appropriate events.
+A display is also expected to call “Keystroke” and “Mouse-event” commands in response to appropriate events.
+There will propagate towards the root and normally hit an input-management pane which will find the appropriate target leaf, will convert to a full event, e.g. adding a repeat count or indication of a prefix key, and will submit the new event at the target.

 Keymaps
 -------